forio/flow.js/documentation/graphing-overview/index.html.md

 			mySecondChart.render();
 		}, { batch: true });

+In this example, `cost` and `price` are both arrays (for example, tracking cost and price over time as the model advances).
+The updated values are being added as elements to existing array variables by the operation `advanceModel`.

 Notice that we've included an optional third argument to `subscribe()`: the option `{ batch: true }`.
 When `batch` is `true`, the callback function is only called once (rather than once for each variable to which you are subscribing).
 So here, the argument passed to the callback (`data`) is an object with the names and values of both variables.

-In this example, we're assuming that `cost` and `price` are both arrays (for example, tracking cost and price over time as the model advances).
-Because the updated values are being added as elements to existing array variables, there is no need to explicitly add the updated values onto the data set that we're graphing.
-(Compare this with Step 4, where for a scalar model variable, we explicitly `push` the new value into the set of data that Contour is graphing.)

-**Step #6: Optionally, graph multiple variables entered by the user.**
+**Step #6: Optionally, graph the results of an operation whose arguments are entered by the user.**

-The approach in Step #5 works well when `cost` and `price` are both updated automatically as your model advances.
-You can also use Flow.js and Contour to graph multiple model variables whose values are input by the user.
+Using the Flow.js [Operations Channel](../generated/channels/operations-channel/), you can subscribe to a particular model operation, which allows you to update your visualization based on the results of that operation.
+In this example, the user inputs coordinates, which are translated by a model operation before being plotted.

 First, have the user enter the values and click a button when finished: